-FPE 103 C is an Intermediate Level Intensive English course that provides students with an opportunity to engage in the development of English language skills as well as good study habits.
+FPE 102 B is an Intermediate Level Intensive English course that provides students with an opportunity to engage in the development of English language skills as well as good study habits.
 The main skills are taught in integration.
 Reading and writing are integrated.
 Similarly, listening and speaking are integrated.
 Both the books lead to productive skills writing and speaking.
-By completing this course the students are expected to have a smooth transfer into university courses.